 Letty Ferguson is not dead.
 Letty Ferguson is a middle-aged shoe saleswoman who leads a pleasant and wholly unextraordinary life, barring the secret fortune she seems unable to tell her husband about.
 However, when she takes possession of an unassuming poetry anthology, life takes on a rather more extraordinary dimension.

-I appreciated the sweet outlook on life and love, in both the long-established marriage and the burgeoning romance between Walter and Letty’s mum, Trish in the afterlife.
+I appreciated the sweet outlook on life and love, in both the long-established marriage on earth and the burgeoning romance between Walter and Letty’s mother, Trish, in the afterlife.